cksystemsteaching/selfie/README.md

 > The program counter determines which bits are interpreted as code

 The *program counter* of a CPU, and they all have one, is like a register but with an important, dedicated purpose.
 It stores exactly one machine word which is interpreted as a pointer to memory, that is, a memory address where the next instruction to be fetched, decoded, and executed is stored in memory.
 For the machine, the program counter, also denoted `pc`, is therefore the only way of knowing where code rather than data is stored in memory.
-Any hacker trying to break into a computer effectively attempts to control the program counter to have the machine run code that it would otherwise not run.
+Any hacker trying to break into a computer ultimately attempts to control the program counter to have the machine run code that it would otherwise not run.

 > All day long: fetch, decode, execute